‘Halo,’ ‘NHL,’ Among Gaming Series That Progressively Have Gotten Worse

 Once a given franchise becomes a hit, its developers often face pressure to both capitalize on and extend the hype.
 And although there are some exceptions, many times gaming studios back themselves into creative corners where they must appease old fans as well as attract new ones.

-Unfortunately, this can lead to some series running off the rails, and losing site of what made them so iconic in the first place.
+Unfortunately, this can lead to some series running off the rails, and losing sight of what made them so iconic in the first place.

 Here are five gaming franchises that aren’t nearly as good today as they were when they burst onto the scene: